Dark background image

 Introduction

 This statement sets out MJ Birtwistle & Co Limited’s and that of its parent company, Sosamja Holdings Ltd’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2019 to 30 September 2020.
+This statement relates to actions and activities during the financial year 1 October 2023 to 30 September 2024.
+As part of the meat industry, the organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking.
+The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 Organisational structure and supply chains